ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

   Datagram-Flow-Id = 44; ecn-ect0, 42, 48; ecn-ce, 46; ecn-ect1
 ~~~

-Even if a sender attempts to communicate the meaning of a flow identifier
+Even if a sender attempts to communicate the meaning of a flow
 before it uses it in an HTTP/3 datagram, it is possible that its peer will
-receive an HTTP/3 datagram with a flow identifier that it does not know as it
+receive an HTTP/3 datagram with a flow ID that it does not know as it
 has not yet received the corresponding "Datagram-Flow-Id" header field.
 (For
 example, this could happen if the QUIC STREAM frame that contains the
 "Datagram-Flow-Id" header field is reordered and arrives afer the DATAGRAM